nico-synnax/synnax-fork/.github/PULL_REQUEST_TEMPLATE/rc.md

 - **Search and Command Palette**
   - [ ] Open an existing task configuration.
 - [ ] Open a task configuration from a link.
-- [ ] Start a task on server boot up when the "Auto start" option is enabled.
+- [ ] Start a task on driver boot up when the "Auto start" option is enabled.
 - [ ] Import a task from a file via the import task commands
 - [ ] Import a task from a file via drag-and-drop
 - [ ] Rename a task and ensure synchronization across: